Z-omo/website/_posts/2019-09-14-javascript-testing-with-ava.md

   ✖ Couldn't find any files to test
 {% endhighlight %}

-Currently, we have no tests, so let's create our simple source JavaScript and some tests for it.
+Currently, we have no tests, so let's create our example source JavaScript and some tests for it.

 ### Writing tests.